- Field Service Management

 1. Make it simple

-Field service scheduling is a delicate art that requires flexibility.
+Field service scheduling is a delicate operation that requires flexibility.
 Field service dispatchers must have a single screen that allows them to see all of the information needed to track the progress of service calls in real-time and adapt field service schedules accordingly.

-These requirements mean the field service management software must be comprehensive, yet as easy to use and as intuitive as possible.
+These requirements mean that the field service management software must be comprehensive, yet as easy to use and as intuitive as possible.
 Field service schedulers must be able to simply drag and drop service calls on the user interface to change appointment times or assign jobs to other technicians.
-And, they must be able to easily see which technicians’ routes will take them closest to customer locations so they can manage emergency situations on a case-by-case basis.
+They must also be able to easily see which technicians’ routes will take them closest to customer locations so they can manage emergency situations on a case-by-case basis.

 With these capabilities, field service schedulers can set or change service schedules on-the-fly with very few clicks.
 Clicking on a route shows the associated technician’s availability and workload.
 Clicking on a service call selects it so it can be added to a route.
 The software then automatically suggests a timeslot for the service call.

-2. Take advantage of AI
+2. Take advantage of AI for Smart Scheduling

 With artificial intelligence (AI), field service schedulers have a new kind of colleague.
 Praxedo designed SmartScheduler for companies that manage a large number of service calls, field operations and need to consider many operational constraints.
 The automated field service scheduling software uses metaheuristic algorithms that can efficiently deliver results in just a few seconds.